 It is the proponent's responsibility to liaise with the Department of Environment Regulation, the Department of Parks and Wildlife and the Department of Water, to determine whether a Works Approval, Water Licence, Bed and Banks Permit, or any other licences or approvals are required for the proposed works.

-The amendment application was advertised on 11 January 2016 by the Department of Mines and Petroleum inviting submissions from the public.
-One submission was received in relation to this application regarding potential aboriginal heritage issues.
+The amendment application was advertised on 21 March 2016 by the Department of Mines and Petroleum inviting submissions from the public.
+No submissions were received in relation to this application.

-Methodology DAA (2015)
+Methodology DAA (2016)